Appendix A — References

 Citing the Entire Handbook

-BibTeX Format
+BibTeX

 @book{tegomoh2025publichealth,

-title={The Public Health AI Handbook},
+Public Health Practice},

-note={Licensed under CC BY 4.0}
+note = {Licensed under CC BY 4.0}

 }